This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 The Long Exhale Reset

-When emotions rise, breathing often becomes shallow or hurried.
-Shifting the rhythm helps the body recalibrate without force.
+When emotions rise, your breathing often becomes shallow or hurried.
+Shifting that rhythm helps your body settle without force.

 Inhale for a count of four, then exhale for six to eight.
 Allow the exhale to lengthen naturally rather than pushing it.
-A longer release breath encourages the body to stand down gradually.
+A longer release breath is one of the simplest forms of somatic release available, and it encourages your body to stand down gradually rather than all at once.

 The Self-Hold